-"Pachacamac" is named after the Quechua word for "Creator of the World."
+"Pachacamac" is named after the Quechua word for "Creator of the World".
 The most iconic temples at the ancient Inca sanctuary are Templo Viejo and Templo Pintado.
-It is possible to see the tombs of the Wari Empire (500 AD 1200 AD) in the Temple area of Pachacamac.
+It is possible to see the tombs of the Wari Empire (500 AD - 1200 AD) in the Temple area of Pachacamac.

 Our guided tour of Pachacamac presents the pyramidal temples and enclosures built by various Pre-Columbian cultures including the Incas.
 We visit the temples to the Sun god and of the Virgins of the Sun (Acllahuasi).
 The site museum holds the idol of the god Pachacamac.
 This place is considered sacred and part of the mystical axis of the world.

-Departs: Between 09.00 - 09.45 am / 02.00 - 02.45 pm from your hotel or another place in Miraflores (Monday closed, Sunday afternoon tour starts earlier)
+Departs: Between 09.00 - 09.45 am / 02.00 - 02.45 pm from your hotel or other place in Miraflores (Monday closed, Sunday afternoon tour starts earlier)

 Returns: Around 01.30 pm for the morning tour / 06.30 pm in the case of the afternoon tour to your hotel or other place in Miraflores